shepherd-media-classifier/shepherd/README.md

 Server that creates & maintains a strict adult content filter list.

 Notes:
 - This is a work in progress.
-Bug reports appreciated :-)
+Bug reports appreciated :-) just open a github issue.
 - Expect false positives.
 The aim is to have zero adult content get through.